-17 Para (b)(v) of the definition of "trading stock" in s YA 1.
+&lt;sup>16 Para (b)(v) of the definition of "trading stock" in s YA 1.

-- 74. Section GC 1 will apply to a person who transfers their interest in land to an LTC (producing income under s CB 6A) if: - The land is disposed of for no consideration or a consideration that is less than market value;18 and - One of the following applies: - the person does not carry on business, or if they do carry on business, the transfer of the land is not made in the course of carrying on the business for the purpose of deriving their assessable or excluded income (or both);19 or - o the person and the LTC are associated.20 - 75.
-It will be common for the LTC and the LTC owners to be associated.
-Therefore, where land is disposed of for no consideration or a consideration that is less than market value, it will be common for s GC 1 to apply and for the value of the transfer to be the market value. - 76.
-If rollover relief does not apply, the bright-line start date will usually be the date on which the instrument to transfer the land to the LTC was registered under the Land Transfer Act 2017 (s CB 6A(2).
-However, there are some exceptions to this, for example, if the land is outside New Zealand or if the land was acquired on the completion of a land development or subdivision. - 77.
+- The land is disposed of for no consideration or a consideration that is less than market value: and - One of the following applies: - the person does not carry on business, or if they do carry on business, the transfer of the land is not made in the course of carrying on the business for the purpose of deriving their assessable or excluded income (or both); or - o the person and the LTC are associated.
+19 - 79.
+It will be rare for a person to transfer residential land to an LTC in the course of carrying on a business.
+It will also be common for the LTC and the LTC owners to be associated.
+Therefore, where land is disposed of for no consideration or a consideration that is less than market value, it will be common for s GC 1 to apply and for the value of the transfer to be the market value. - 80.
+If rollover relief does not apply, the bright-line start date will usually be the date on which the instrument to transfer the land to the LTC was registered under the Land Transfer Act 2017 (s CB 6A(2)).
+However, there are some exceptions to this, for example, if the land is outside New Zealand or if the land was acquired on the completion of a land development or subdivision. - 81.
 The application of s GC 1 is illustrated in Example | Tauira 6.